 Can you fill a cavity without an anesthetic?

 Cavities can be filled without numbing or anesthetic.
 Technology is making it easier to perform procedures pain-free, with no numbing.
 Anesthetic is still commonly used, but small enough cavities can be filled without it if that is a concern.

 What happens if a cavity is extremely deep?

 If a cavity is extremely deep it may reach nerve tissue.
 This is the deepest layer in the tooth, and it can be very painful.
 If decay reaches the nerve you will need to have a root canal procedure performed to save your natural tooth.

 A cavity will continue to eat away at the surface enamel of the tooth until it reaches the root and effectively destroys the tooth from the inside out.
 The cavity will spread and cause more and more damage until it has decayed the tooth to an irreversible point.
 It is wise to have cavities filled as soon as possible once they have been detected.

 Visit Our Dunnellon, FL Dentist Office

 Perkins Dentistry welcomes new and returning patients to our Dunnellon, FL dentist office.
 We accept new patients from Dunnellon, Bellvue, Citrus Springs, Inverness, Crystal River, and all of Citrus County.
-To request a dental health exam, contact our dentist office at (352) 440-5827 or click here to request an appointment online.
+To request a dental health exam, contact our dentist office at (352) 292-8749 or request an appointment online today.